jquinatoa/notes/README.md

 ## Guest Misrouted to Technical Support Instead of Customer Service
 The guest contacted technical support but realized they needed customer service assistance instead.
 I acknowledged their concern and informed them that their issue was beyond our technical support scope.
 I provided the contact information for customer service and advised them to reach out directly for further assistance.
 [Jose82318]

+## Shipping Delivery
+The guest selected shipping delivery for physical tickets but needed them sooner.
+I located the order, validated the guest's identity, and then arranged for them to receive digital tickets so they could enter the park immediately.
+[Jose82318]

 ## Account credentials
 * Email: cantalk.accesso@gmail.com
 * Password: Accesso#1